 Building Science Basics (BSB) is the introduction to the house as a system with respect to energy efficiency.
 This system is made up of the building envelope, surrounding environment, and occupants.
 If you're looking for building science courses online, this is the one to begin with.

-Upon completion you will know how these components are affected by the interactions of heat, air and moisture flow in a house, and how those interactions impact indoor air quality and the need for ventilation.
+Upon completion, you will know how these components are affected by the interactions of heat, air and moisture flow in a house, and how those interactions impact indoor air quality and the need for ventilation.

-A grade of at least 70% earns you a Blue House Energy Certificate of Achievement.
+A grade of at least 70% earns you a Blue House Energy Certificate of Achievement

 The course is best viewed on a laptop or desktop.
 It works on tablets, but it’s really hard to see all the detail on a phone!